Nehammer: “My goal is that we close this gap now”

 way of the middle

 Nehammer sees itself in line with the green coalition partner when it comes to inflation.
 “As the federal government, we have agreed to take the middle path.”
 Measures have been taken to increase purchasing power.
-The social benefits have been adjusted for inflation, the cold progression has been abolished and, after the energy cap, a rent cap is now also being implemented.
+The social benefits have been adjusted for inflation, the cold progression has been abolished and, following the energy cap, a rent cap is now also being implemented.
 Away from old buildings and cooperative apartments, it is difficult for the state to intervene in free leases.
 However, we are still looking for a quick solution.

 Nehammer repeatedly pointed out that it was easy to attack the government, but one also had to look at its achievements.
 Austria has no recession, long-term unemployment has halved, young people have every opportunity when choosing a job.
 “Criticism alone is useless,” he warned.